boydm/font_metrics/README.md

 [![Build Status](https://travis-ci.org/boydm/scenic.svg?branch=master)](https://travis-ci.org/boydm/font_metrics)

-This library works with pre-generated font metrics to explore and calculate various measurements of text in a given font and size.
+This library works with pre-generated font metrics data to explore and calculate various measurements of text in a given font and size.

 For example, if you want to know how wide or tall a string of text will be when